ovh/ovh-ui-kit/packages/oui-loader/README.md

 ## Usage

 ### X-Small loader
-Guideline: Use the x-small format to demonstrate the loading of a single item.
+Guideline: Use the x-small format when loading a single item. (ex: link in the left menu, a content in a table cell)

 ### Small loader
-Guideline: Use the small format to demonstrate the loading of an element group or block.
+Guideline: Use the small format when loading a group or block. (ex: box, panel, zone of a page)

 ```html:preview
 <div class="oui-loader oui-loader_s">